How to pay for Local Services ads

 With automatic payments, you're charged after you've accrued costs from your ad.
 You'll be billed in one of two instances: either 30 days after your last payment, or whenever your account reaches a predetermined amount known as your payment threshold -- whichever comes first.
 Learn more about automatic payments

 Your current payment threshold can be found on the Billing tab in the lead inbox on desktop.
-The initial payment threshold is set at $50 and is raised incrementally.
-Each time your account reaches the payment threshold within a 30-day billing period, the payment threshold will rise in increments, up to a maximum of $500.
+The initial payment threshold is set based on your account, country, and currency.
+Each time your account reaches the payment threshold within a 30-day billing period, the payment threshold will rise in increments, up to a set maximum.

 Suppose your account has incurred $75 of charges.
 In this case, your payment method will be charged and the $50 payment threshold will be raised to $200.